CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_rules.md

 The only data that can be used during evaluation are:

-- The listener characterisation (e.g. audiogram) to allow personalisation.
+- The audiograms giving the listener characterisation for personalisation.
 - The target gains.
 - The stereo music input signals to the hearing aid.

 ## 4. Computational restrictions

 * Systems must either be:
-  *  causal and low latency to allow them to work with live music, or
+  *  <b>causal and low latency</b> to allow them to work with live music, or
-  *  non-causal, for use with recorded music.
+  *  <b>non-causal</b>, for use with recorded music.
+* The latency restrictions for <b>causal entries</b> are that the output from the hearing aid at time <i>t</i> must not use any information from input samples more than 5 ms into the future i.e., no information from input samples <i>>t+5 ms</i>.
+See this [blog post](https://claritychallenge.org/blog/Latency,%20computation%20time%20and%20real-time%20operation) from our sister Clarity project for more.
 * There is no limit on computational cost, but entrants must report model size.
 * Teams must start with the baseline, with the blocks that can be changed labelled *Enhancement*
 * While HAAQI is being used for evaluation, other metrics and approaches can be used by the teams during training.

 ## 5. Submitting multiple entries